 In August 2018, we completed an acquisition of Chelsea Group Limited which provided for a revenue earn-out contingent upon the acquired business meeting certain cumulative revenue targets over five years from the acquisition date.
 We evaluated financial forecasts of the acquired business and concluded that the fair value of this earn-out was approximately \$555 upon acquisition.
-The fair value was subsequently increased to \$678 as of December 31, 2021, decreased to \$358 as of December 31, 2022, and is included in other liabilities on the consolidated balance sheets.
-The contingent consideration will be paid annually in May, if any of the cumulative revenue targets are achieved.
-No payments have been made to date.
-The fair value of the earn-out will be re-evaluated at each reporting period and adjustments will be recorded as needed.
+The fair value was re-evaluated each period and at December 31, 2023 it was determined that the cumulative revenue earn-out targets were not achieved, and the term expired.
+Therefore, we decreased the contingent consideration by \$358 to \$0, which was included in selling, general and administrative expenses in our consolidated statements of income during the year ended December 31, 2023

 In December 2021, we completed an acquisition of Plug Smart which provided for an earn-out based on future EBITDA targets beginning with EBITDA performance for the month of December 2021 and each fiscal year thereafter, over a five-year period through December 31, 2026.
-The maximum cumulative earn-out is \$5,000 and we evaluated financial forecasts of the acquired business and concluded that the fair value of this earn-out was approximately \$2,160 upon acquisition and remained consistent as of December 31, 2021.
-During the year ended December 31, 2022, a payment of \$275 was made for the month of December 2021 EBITDA target and the fair value of the remaining contingent consideration was increased to \$3,800.
-An increase of \$1,934 in the fair value of contingent consideration was included in selling, general and administrative expenses in our consolidated statements of income during the year ended December 31, 2022.
+The maximum cumulative earn-out is \$5,000 and we evaluated financial forecasts of the acquired business and concluded that the fair value of this earn-out was approximately \$2,160 upon acquisition and remained consistent as of December 31, 2022.
+During the year ended December 31, 2022, a payment of \$275 was made for the month of December 2021 EBITDA target and during the year ended December 31, 2023, a payment of \$3,040 was made for the fiscal year 2022

+EBITDA target.
+The fair value of the remaining contingent consideration was \$1,465 at December 31, 2023.
+An increase of \$705 in the fair value of contingent consideration was included in selling, general and administrative expenses in our consolidated statements of income during the year ended December 31, 2023.
 The current portion of the contingent consideration is included in accrued expenses and other current liabilities and the non-current portion is included in other liabilities on the consolidated balance sheets.